An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Description of the model and main results

-Suppose there are $c$ disjoint latent classes and let $\b\pi_i$, $i=1,\dots, n$, be the vector of prior probabilities for the $i$th subject to belong to one of the $c$ latent classes; let $\b X_i$ be a $c\times k$ matrix depending on individual covariates and assume that
+In the following we write $\b 1_c$ and $\b I_r$ to denote, respectively, a column vector of $c$ ones and an identity matrix of size $r$.
+Suppose there are $n$ subjects and $c$ latent classes with the latent variable $U$ coded as $0, 1, \cdots, c-1$.
+Let $\b\pi_i$, $i=1,\dots, n$, be the vector whose elements are the probabilities that the $i$th subject belongs to one of the $c$ latent classes; let $\b X_i$ be a $c\times k$ matrix of known constants, possibly depending on individual covariates, and assume that the marginal distribution of the latent is determined by a multinomial logit model with the initial category as reference,

+When no covariates are available, $\b X_i$ will be an identity matrix of size $c$ without the first column.
+To make the $j$th logit ($j=1,\dots ,c-1$) depend on $x_{ik}$, simply add a column of zeros except for the $j+1$th element which is equal to $x_{ik}$.

-Let $r$ be the number of possible configurations of the response variables; their joint distribution conditional on $U=j$, $j=0,\dots, c-1$, may be represented by the $r\times 1$ vector of probabilities
+Let $r$ be the number of possible configurations of the response variables; for the $i$th subject, their joint distribution conditional on the latent $U=j$, $j=0,\dots, c-1$, is determined by the $r\times 1$ vector of probabilities $\b q_{ij}$ whose entries are arranged in lexicographic order, meaning that response variables with a larger index run faster.
+We assume a multivariate logit model

+where $\b G$ is a $r\times g$ full rank design matrix and $\b\theta_{ij}$ is a vector of log-linear parameters.
+If responses are conditionally independent, $\b G$ will code their main effects which correspond to the marginal logits relative to the initial category.
+When, like in the application presented below, certain responses are assumed to depend on others, suitable additional columns will have to be added, like in a design matrix coding main effects and interactions.